If you love peanut butter, these Peanut Butter Snowballs covered in white chocolate will be your favorite easy treat!

 - 1 cup powdered sugar

-- 3 Tablespoons butter softened
+- 3 Tablespoon butter, softened

-- ½ cup creamy peanut butter
+- ½ cup peanut butter (creamy)

 - 1 pound white chocolate candy coating or almond bark

-- sugar sprinkles optional garnish
+- sugar sprinkles, optional garnish

 Instructions

-- In a medium-sized mixing bowl, combine powdered sugar, peanut butter and butter; mix well.
+- In a medium sized mixing bowl, combine powdered sugar, peanut butter and butter; mix well.

 - Line a large cookie sheet with wax paper and shape dough into 1" balls; place balls on wax paper.